VIBE CODING SECURITY: THE COMPLETE RISK GUIDE (2026)

 Find these risks in your app

-VibeEval scans for all 24 risk categories automatically.
-Paste your URL and get a security report in under 5 minutes.
+VibeEval scans for every category above automatically.
+Paste your URL and get a security report in under five minutes — with a fix prompt for every finding, written for the AI editor that built the app.